Hess Sound

 • no children work in the workshops

-We also try to have as many products as possible, such as mallets and other accessories, manufactured in Germany.
+In addition, we try to have as many products as possible, such as mallets and other accessories, manufactured in Germany.

 Sustainability